-The overall surplus represented an investment return of 11.50% (2020: overall surplus of 8.48%) of the Fund for the year.
+The overall surplus represented an investment return of 4.35% of the Fund for the year (2022: -13.12%).

 (iii) Asset Cover/Reserve Level - Before the year's dividend

 The financial strength of a defined-contribution scheme is measured in terms of its asset cover (or reserve level), i.e. the adequacy of its assets to meet the benefits payable to scheme members.